-EXTENDED RANGE FORECAST OF ATLANTIC SEASONAL HURRICANE ACTIVITY AND LANDFALL STRIKE PROBABILITY FOR 2016
+EXTENDED RANGE FORECAST OF ATLANTIC SEASONAL HURRICANE ACTIVITY AND LANDFALL STRIKE PROBABILITY FOR 2017

-We continue to anticipate that the 2016 Atlantic basin hurricane season will have approximately average activity.
-The current weakening El Niño is likely to transition to weak La Niña conditions by the peak of the Atlantic hurricane season.
-While the tropical Atlantic is relatively warm, the far North Atlantic and subtropical northeastern Atlantic are quite cold, potentially indicative of a negative phase of the Atlantic Multi-Decadal Oscillation.
+We have increased our forecast and now believe that 2017 will have approximately average activity.
+The odds of a significant El Niño in 2017 have diminished somewhat, and portions of the tropical Atlantic have anomalously warmed over the past two months.
+While the tropical Atlantic is warmer than normal, the far North Atlantic remains colder than normal, potentially indicative of a negative phase of the Atlantic Multi-Decadal Oscillation.
 We anticipate a near-average probability for major hurricanes making landfall along the United States coastline and in the Caribbean.
 As is the case with all hurricane seasons, coastal residents are reminded that it only takes one hurricane making landfall to make it an active season for them.
 They should prepare the same for every season, regardless of how much activity is predicted.

-(as of 1 June 2016)
+(as of 1 June 2017)

-By Philip J. Klotzbach1
+By Philip J. Klotzbach1 and Michael M. Bell2

-In Memory of William M. Gray2
+In Memory of William M. Gray3

-This discussion as well as past forecasts and verifications are available online at http://hurricane.atmos.colostate.edu
+This discussion as well as past forecasts and verifications are available online at http://tropical.colostate.edu